rosalie0/rosalie0.github.io/README.md

 ### Accessbility

 When I started the site I made a color palette that looked good to me - but soon discovered it had poor contrast rating.
 I adjusted based on this, as well as for colorblindness using the Lighthouse chrome devtools.

-Other pieces of the puzzle I learnt about was the need to label certain non-text elements for screen-reader usage, such as the dark/light mode button.
+Other pieces of the puzzle I learnt about was the need to label certain non-text elements for screen-reader usage, such as the dark/light mode button, and the differences between `aria-label` and `aria-labelledby`.

 ## Getting Started